Causal Selection of Covariates in Regression Calibration for Mismeasured Continuous Exposure: INTRODUCTION

-In the standard RSW method, it is required that one adjust for the same set of covariates in the outcome regression model and the MEM \cite{RSW1,rosner1990correction,LoganSpiegelman2012blinplus}.
-We will also investigate whether this method can be extended to allow for adjustment for different sets of covariates in MEM and outcome model.
-When this restriction is lifted, there could be in total four possible adjustment strategies for each covariate, corresponding to different estimators: adjusting for the covariate in both models, neither models or in either MEM or outcome model alone.
-In the remainder of this paper, we refer to RSW method as inclusive of both the original RSW estimators and the extended RSW estimators.
+For example, in assessing the effect of fiber intake on the risk of cardiovascular disease (CVD), age and smoking are two important confounding variables for the true exposure-outcome relationship, with age potentially also influencing measurement error by affecting memory and cognitive function\cite{ambrose2004pathophysiology,mandolesi2018effects,mcdermott2009meta,ma2020association}.
+Other risk factors for CVD such as marital status, in contrast, may not be associated with either fiber intake or measurement error\cite{cahill2013prospective}.

+In this paper, we aim to answer the optimal covariate selection question in RSW RC method under a counterfactual framework.
+With the aid of directed acyclic graph (DAG), we investigate (1) what is the minimal covariate adjustment set that would guarantee validity and (2) whether adjusting for additional covariates outside of the minimal covariate adjustment set in the MEM and/or outcome model increases efficiency, including the question of whether different sets of covariates can be adjusted for in the two models \cite{RSW1,rosner1990correction,LoganSpiegelman2012blinplus}.

-In section 2, we define the causal contrast of interest, the possible statistical models needed for the RSW regression calibration method and the resulting estimators, followed by an introduction to the relevant DAGs and assumptions.
+In section 2, we define the causal contrast of interest, the statistical models and the resulting estimators, followed by an introduction to the relevant DAGs and assumptions.
 In section 3, we provide the identification formula for our causal estimand.
-We then discuss the general approach to evaluating the validity of each estimator in linear regression, followed by results regarding the validity and efficiency of RSW estimators under each assumed measurement error structure.
+We then present the results regarding the validity and efficiency of RSW estimators under each DAG structure.
 In section 4, we present results from a series of Monte Carlo simulations evaluating the finite sample performance of each estimator.
 In section 5, we apply the proposed covariate selection strategy to the study of the effect of fiber intake on risk of CVD within the Health Professional Follow-up Study (HPFS).
 We conclude this paper with a summary and further discussions.